nourabyte/oop-learn/00-meaning-of-object-oriented-programming/01-what-is-object-oriented-programming/step.md

 # Step 01: What is object oriented programming
+  > OOP is that it helps to organize your code in a logical and modular way.

 ## Concept
 In computer science, object-oriented programming **OOP** is a programming paradigm that revolves around the concepts of `classes` and `objects`, it's used to `structure` software programs into simple, reusable pieces of code known as classes.
-These classes serve as blueprints for creating individual instances of objects.
+These classes present as blueprints or template for creating individual instances of objects.

 ## Example
 ```java
 //class creation